Always Be My Baby: Critical reception

-"Always Be My Baby" received acclaim from music critics.
+"Always Be My Baby" has received acclaim from music critics.
 Larry Flick from Billboard described it as "a delightfully bright and funky finger-snapper".
 He added that "the pop princess reminds us that she has the loose-wristed soul to go with those deliciously soaring and dramatic high notes amid a sweet arrangement of easy acoustic guitars, rolling piano lines, and chipper jeep beats."
 Daina Darzin from Cash Box noted its "swoop of pure, airy harmonies and gently syncopated R&B rhythms".
 Ken Tucker from Entertainment Weekly complimented the song's "relaxed swing", and felt that its instrumentation helped make it a standout from the album.
 Alan Jones from Music Week stated that "it's a concise, fairly subdued and very catchy tune and a fine showcase for Carey, who resists the temptation to indulge too heavily in vocal gymnastics."
-Stephen Holden, editor of The New York Times, complimented "Always Be My Baby," calling it one of "the best on the album."
+Stephen Holden, editor of The New York Times, complimented "Always Be My Baby", calling it one of "the best on the album".
+Chris Gayomali of GQ called it "As far as perfect pop songs go".
+Brendan Schroer of Sputnikmusic felt the track demonstrates a maturation and effort in Carey's lyrics compared to her previous work, while Kyle Fleck of The Stranger found it to be "the most compelling of all Carey's ballads", despite its sentimental title, and "the first and most potent of Carey's breakup anthems".
+In a ranking of Carey's albums, Slant Magazine called the track "note-perfect".
 At the 38th Grammy Awards the song received a nomination for Best Female R&B Vocal Performance.
-In 2017, Rolling Stone readers voted "Always Be My Baby" the fifth greatest song of Carey's career, while Entertainment Weekly ranked the song second in a similar poll, writing, "there’s no way we would ever try to shake her — even if we didn’t know yet that “always” really would last this long."
-Ranking "Always Be My Baby" Carey's second best number-one song, Glenn Gamboa of Newsday noted that the song "still shows off her legendary range, but also shows that she can be chill and laid-back enough to make 'doobedoo oh' work as a chorus."